 9. Paul Biya

 Paul hails from Cameroon and was born on February 13, 1933.
 Politics was always in Biya’s blood, and he has managed to be president for several terms, he has been the President of Cameroon since 6 November 1982.
 Biya has many critics for his lack of public appearances, but Biya wields his sweeping powers like a tyrant.
 He rules with his authoritarian fist that lets him essentially push any policies that he deems necessary.
 Though not the worst of the worst, Biya is one of the best-known examples of authoritarianism.
 “Tyrants, the World’s 20 Worst Living Dictators”, by David Wallechinsky, ranked Biya together with three others mainly in sub-Saharan Africa: Robert Mugabe of Zimbabwe, Teodoro Obiang Nguema Mbasogo of Equatorial Guinea, and King Mswati of Swaziland.
 He was also ranked 19th in Parade Magazine’s Top 20 list of “The World’s Worst Dictators”.

 8. Robert Mugabe

 7. General Sani Abacha

 Abacha hails from Nigeria and though he only retained power for a scant five years, he managed to commit a lifetime of crimes in this period.
 He declared his government to be above the law and he essentially did whatever he wanted.
 Sanni Abacha has been described by political pundits as “the most brutal dictator of the West African powerhouse”.
 He ruled his nation with impunity.
-Though unconfirmed, rumours emanating from official circles has it that the senior military officer died in sexual bouts with Indian prostitutes.
+Though unconfirmed, rumors emanating from official circles has it that the senior military officer died in sexual bouts with Indian prostitutes.
 He will always be remembered for the 1995 killing of the political and environmental activist, Ken Saro Wiwa.
 He was also responsible for 5 billion dollars in stolen funds.
 It is believed that his family still holds a significant amount of these ill-gotten gains.
-General Sani Abacha is one of the worst dictators of Africa.
+General Sani Abacha was one of the worst dictators in Africa.

 6. Sekou Toure